banisterious/obsidian-sonigraph/README.md

 - Performance optimizations for large vaults
 - UI/UX improvements and accessibility features

-1. Review the [master plan](docs/planning/sonigraph-master-plan.md) for development roadmap
+1. Review the [Development Roadmap](docs/planning/development-roadmap.md) for development roadmap
 2. Check the [implementation documentation](docs/planning/implementation-plan.md)
 3. Open an issue or submit a pull request